stevenlawton/stevenlawton/CV.md

-# Steven Lawton – CV / Resume
+# Steven Lawton - CV / Resume

 ## Summary

-I’m a senior software engineer with over 20 years’ experience building reliable, scalable systems across fintech, retail, publishing, and Web3.
-I specialise in backend and platform work — GoLang microservices, cloud-native infrastructure, and developer tooling that makes life easier.
+I'm a senior software engineer with over 20 years' experience building reliable, scalable systems across fintech, retail, publishing, and Web3.
+I specialise in backend and platform work with GoLang microservices,  cloud-native infrastructure, and developer tooling that makes life easier.

-I’ve migrated legacy platforms, delivered production-grade services under pressure, and led delivery in high-trust teams.
-I work fast, debug hard problems, and keep things clean, observable, and maintainable.
+I have migrated legacy platforms, delivered production-grade services under pressure, and led delivery in high-trust teams.
+I work efficiently, debug complex problems, and maintain a clean, observable, and maintainable codebase.

-Equally happy writing code, shaping architecture, or mentoring devs — and I’ve got a solid track record of shipping the right thing without fuss.
+Equally happy writing code, shaping architecture, or mentoring devs, and I've got a solid track record of shipping the right thing without fuss.

-## Personal Statement

-I’m a hands-on builder with a track record of making complex systems simpler, faster, and easier to maintain.
-I thrive in roles that blend technical depth with autonomy — whether scaling backend infrastructure, improving developer experience, or shipping internal tools that quietly save teams hours a week.
+I'm a hands-on Software Engineer with a track record of simplifying and improving the maintainability of complex systems.
+I thrive in roles that blend technical depth with autonomy, whether scaling backend infrastructure, improving developer experience, or developing internal tools that quietly save teams hours each week.

-I'm curious by nature and happiest when solving real problems for real users.
-Over the years, I've learned to balance speed with rigour, and pragmatism with long-term thinking.
-I write code that works, explains itself, and plays well with others — because good engineering is as much about people as it is about machines.
+I'm a developer, happiest when solving real problems for real users.
+I've learned to balance speed with rigour, and pragmatism with long-term thinking.
+I write code that works and self-documents.
+Sound engineering is as much about people as it is about the code.

 ## Experience Overview
 Over 20 years of professional software development, across roles ranging from hands-on contributor to team lead, and industries including fintech, retail, Web3, and publishing.
-I’ve delivered backend systems, cloud-native infrastructure, and cross-platform tools in both startup and enterprise environments.
+I've worked on backend systems, cloud-native infrastructure, and cross-platform tools in both startup and global companies.

-- **Communication & Collaboration**
-  Skilled at working with engineers, product teams, business stakeholders, and leadership.
-Equally comfortable pair programming, mentoring junior developers, or leading cross-functional delivery efforts.
-Proven in fully remote, hybrid, and co-located teams.
+- **Communication & Collaboration** I have worked with engineers, product teams, business stakeholders, and leadership.
+I'm equally comfortable pair programming, mentoring junior developers, or leading cross-functional delivery efforts.
+I have worked in fully remote, hybrid, and co-located teams.

-- **Problem-Solving & Adaptability**
-  Experienced in debugging legacy systems, designing clean architectures, and migrating codebases under time or regulatory pressure.
+- **Problem-Solving & Adaptability** I'm experienced in debugging legacy systems, designing clean architectures, and migrating codebases under time or regulatory pressure.
 Able to operate under uncertainty, pick up unfamiliar tech quickly, and make pragmatic trade-offs to get things delivered.

-- **Delivery & Technical Ownership**
-  Regularly lead the technical side of migrations, refactors, and infrastructure overhauls.
-Known for delivering maintainable, observable systems with clear boundaries and reusable patterns.
+- **Delivery & Technical Ownership** I have regularly led the technical side of migrations, refactors, and infrastructure overhauls.
+I'm known for delivering maintainable, observable systems with clear boundaries and reusable patterns.

-- **Volunteering & Community**
-  Longstanding **Beaver Scout Leader**, helping young people build resilience, teamwork, and life skills.
-This work reflects my broader strengths in leadership, empathy, and building environments where others can thrive.
+- **Volunteering & Community** Longstanding **Beaver Scout Leader**, helping young people build resilience, teamwork, and skills for life.
+Reflecting my broader strengths in leadership, empathy, and building environments where others can thrive.

+---
 ## Skills
 ### Cloud-Native Backend Engineering

-- **GoLang**, Java (Spring Boot), Node.js (TypeScript), Scala – used to build scalable microservices and API platforms in domains such as fintech, retail, and e-commerce.
+- **GoLang**, Java (Spring Boot), Node.js (TypeScript), Scala: building scalable microservices and API platforms in several industries, fintech, retail, and e-commerce.
-- Deployed services to **AWS** (ECS, Lambda, S3, RDS, IAM) and **Kubernetes** (EKS), managed via **Terraform** and * *Helm**.
+- Deployed services to **AWS** (ECS, Lambda, S3, RDS, IAM) and **Kubernetes** (EKS), managed via **Terraform** and **Helm**.
 - Designed and implemented secure identity flows using **OAuth2**, **OIDC**, and tools like **Auth0** and **Keycloak**.

 ### DevOps, CI/CD & Platform Tooling
 - Built and maintained CI/CD pipelines with **GitHub Actions**, **GitLab CI**, and internal PaaS systems.
 - Containerised and orchestrated workloads using **Docker**, **Nomad**, and **Helm**, including service mesh integration (**Istio**) and API gateways (**Kong**).